 Cynthia’s work has been featured in Hawaii Business magazine, Pacific Business News, and MidWeek.
 EEpath Media

 As a community builder, Cynthia volunteers as a mentor for AdUp Hawaii, the Pacific Asian Center for Entrepreneurship, and the East-West Center's Changing Faces Women's Leadership Seminar.
 She served as the second Vice President and program committee chair and is currently on the board of the Chinese Chamber of Commerce Hawaii.

-She is a member of the Honolulu Japanese Chamber of Commerce, Kapolei Chamber of Commerce, Hawaii Health at Work Alliance, Society for Human Resource Management, and Association for Training & Development.
+She is a member of the Honolulu Japanese Chamber of Commerce, Kapolei Chamber of Commerce, Hawaii Health at Work Alliance, Society for Human Resource Management, Association for Training & Development, and Kokua.org.